pytorch/examples/char_level_rnn/README.md

-  -n, --num-epochs INTEGER     number of epochs for training [50] -bz, --batch-size INTEGER    number of samples per mini-batch [32] -lr, --learning-rate FLOAT   learning rate for the adam optimizer [0.0002] -se, --save-every INTEGER    epoch interval for saving the model [10] -ns, --num-samples INTEGER   number of samples to generate after epoch interval [5] -sp, --seed-phrase TEXT      seed phrase to feed the RNN for sampling [SOS_TOKEN] -sa, --sample-every INTEGER  epoch interval for sampling new sequences [5]
+  -n, --num-epochs INTEGER     number of epochs for training [50] -bz, --batch-size INTEGER    number of samples per mini-batch [32] -lr, --learning-rate FLOAT   learning rate for the adam optimizer [0.0002] -ns, --num-samples INTEGER   number of samples to generate after epoch interval [5] -sp, --seed-phrase TEXT      seed phrase to feed the RNN for sampling [SOS_TOKEN] -sa, --sample-every INTEGER  epoch interval for sampling new sequences [5]